RitvikKhare/learncucumberjs/docs/Learnings.md

 4. for Jasmine - any function should be inside describe block to be used.

 ## Service Call
+* Remaining part is handling SSL certificates and headers customisation in calls.

 1. node-fetch library added - @types/node ,@types/node-fetch, @types/form
 2. Userful links
 * https://www.npmjs.com/package/@types/node-fetch